 PhD applicants typically have a basic undergraduate or post-graduate degree in the sciences, mathematics or in an engineering discipline.
 Students with an undergraduate degree enter an integrated PhD programme.

 The route to the IMSc graduate research program is through an interview.
 Candidates are pre-screened through their performance in a national level qualifiying examination.
-There are a range of national written tests that are accepted toward an application towards the IMSc Graduate program: JEST, NBHM, GATE, NET, BINC and JGEEBILS (Computational Biology); NBHM (Mathematics); JEST (Theoretical Computer Science); JEST, CSIR-UGC (Theoretical Physics).
+There are a range of national written tests that are accepted toward an application towards the IMSc Graduate program: JEST, NBHM, GATE, NET, BINC and JGEEBILS (Computational Biology); NBHM (Mathematics); JEST (Theoretical Computer Science); JEST, CSIR-UGC, GATE (Theoretical Physics).

 The candidates understanding of basic material will be examined in both the written test and the interview.
 During the interview, we are specially interested in evaluating a candidates ability to think independently and creatively.